Selling an agency isn’t about finding a buyer. It’s about making someone want to buy it.

 2. Revenue multiples (for smaller agencies)

-Typical range: 1.5x to 2.5x revenue (depending on book quality, retention, and niche)
+Typical range: 1.5x to 2.5x revenue (depending on book quality, retention, and niche).
+Agencies with high commission rates may command higher revenue multiples, as these rates increase income potential and overall agency value.

 Example: